Research

 Pollinator welfare and responses to stress

 Research in animal welfare has predominantly focussed on livestock mammals and birds.
 Approaches developed there have led to important ways of measuring cognitive and physiological indicators of welfare, especially in relation to emotion and mood in non-human animals.
 Apart from a handful of studies, these techniques have not been applied to invertebrates.
 Our research adapts techniques from vertebrates to the study of insect welfare.
 We are developing tools to assess and investigate the consequences of decreased welfare for pollinators and pollination.
-Along with Olga Procenko, we have begun by investigating cognitive biases and emotion-like states in bees and how stress affects different aspects of their behaviour.
+With Olga Procenko we investigated cognitive biases and emotion-like states in bees and how stress affects different aspects of their behaviour.
+With Sarah Scott we are beginning a new project funded by the Wild Animal Initiative to investigate cognitive biases and welfare in wild bumblebees.
 I am also collaborating on Beeing-Human, a Leverhulme Trust grant led by Prof Jennifer Richards at Newcastle University.
 On this grant, our interdisciplinary team across the sciences, arts and humanities, will be exploring new ways to look at emotion-like processes in insects and bringing out a new digital edition of The Feminine Monarchy, a 16th century book by Charles Butler on bee voices.

 Stereo vision and prey detection in the praying mantis

 Praying mantises are the only invertebrates known to have stereo vision.
-In collaboration with Prof Jenny Read and Dr Ronny Rosner, my research investigates how they compute stereo vision and how their mechanisms of stereo vision differ from those seen in primates.
+My research investigates how they compute stereo vision and how their mechanisms of stereo vision differ from those seen in primates.
 This has shed light on how nervous systems evolve convergent solutions to similar problems.
 It could also lead to the development of novel mantis-inspired depth perception algorithms.
-You can read more about the project here.
+You can read more about my previous collaboration on this work with In collaboration with Prof Jenny Read and Dr Ronny Rosner here.

 The evolution of self-deception and overconfidence